MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-post-provisioning.md

 ## Next steps

-After the provisioning and configuration steps are completed, you can start to use your evaluation environment.
+After the provisioning and configuration steps are completed, you can start to use your sandbox environment.
 Use the Commerce site builder URL to go to the authoring experience.
 Use the Commerce site URL to go to the retail customer site experience.

-To configure optional features for your Commerce evaluation environment, see [Configure optional features for a Commerce evaluation environment](cpe-optional-features.md).
+To configure optional features for your Commerce sandbox environment, see [Configure optional features for a Commerce sandbox environment](cpe-optional-features.md).

 > [!NOTE]
-> Commerce evaluation environments come with a preloaded Azure Active Directory (Azure AD) business-to-consumer (B2C) tenant for demonstration purposes.
-Configuring your own Azure AD B2C tenant is not required for evaluation environments.
-However, if you are configuring the evaluation environment to use your own Azure AD B2C tenant, please make sure to add ``https://login.commerce.dynamics.com/_msdyn365/authresp`` as a reply URL in the Azure AD B2C application via the Azure Portal.
+> Commerce sandbox environments come with a preloaded Azure Active Directory (Azure AD) business-to-consumer (B2C) tenant for demonstration purposes.
+Configuring your own Azure AD B2C tenant is not required for sandbox environments.
+However, if you are configuring the sandbox environment to use your own Azure AD B2C tenant, please make sure to add ``https://login.commerce.dynamics.com/_msdyn365/authresp`` as a reply URL in the Azure AD B2C application via the Azure Portal.

 ## Troubleshooting